 With any water comes risk and sadly every year far too many people lose their lives or are injured in, on or around the water.
 The tragedy is that most drownings and injuries are preventable.

-Drowning is the fourth highest cause of accidental death in New Zealand – after motor vehicle accidents, falls and poisoning.
+Drowning is the third highest cause of accidental death in New Zealand – after motor vehicle accidents and falls.

 Males are four times more likely to drown than females, and people across all age groups lose their